 Ms Soon looks geared up for her 50m freestyle S12 on 5 Aug, as she prepares her bid for the 2024 Paralympics in Paris.
 She was not the only Singaporean swimmer making waves in the pool at the Jati Diri Swimming Complex this afternoon.

 Younger brother Colin Soon set a new Games Record at 1:13.33 for the men’s 100m breaststroke SB12 timed finals and took the gold.
 He swam hard to finish 13 seconds ahead of sole competitor Van Hanh Nguyen from Vietnam.
 Mr Soon’s gold was Singapore’s first for the Games.
 He will be competing in the 100m freestyle S12 on 3 Aug and 50m breaststroke SB12 on 5 Aug as he looks to add more medals to his personal tally.

 The 17-year-old looks set to follow in his sister’s strokes as the siblings continue on the record-breaking streak.
-Mr Soon won three golds and one silver at the 2021 Asian Youth Para Games in Bahrain.
+Mr Soon won four golds at the 2021 Asian Youth Para Games in Bahrain.
 This is his debut at APG.